Build and dispatch workflows#

 auto: false # Whether or not to automatically build this flavor when the * input is specified (see "Inputs" below).
 Defaults to false

-build_args: # Enviroment variables to set during the image building process
+build_args: # Environment variables to set during the image building process

 # ENV_VARIABLE_NAME: env_variable_value